GopinathBhargav/selenium_cucumber_java/README.md

 1. In order to view cucumber reports, once execution is completed, we will be able to see a link generatd to view the reports on any browser, all the scenario steps and failures will be generated.

-2. In order to view Spark extent HTML reports, once execution is completed, there will be a folder named test-output directory under project directory
+2. In order to view Spark extent HTML reports, once execution is completed, there will be a folder named test-output directory under project directory.
-Inside test-output directory, there will be 2 sub folders and a screenshot of a failed test case will be stores as a png extension
+Inside test-output directory, there will be 2 sub folders and a .png screenshot will be generated in case if there is a test failure.

  a.
 Folder1: Pdfreport --> There will be a pdf report that will be generated